gustavosbarroso/Solaris/README.md

 Solaris was developed during the undergraduate course:

-**EX067 – Development and Prototyping of Social Impact Projects in a Maker Environment** (*Desenvolvimento e prototipagem de projetos de impacto social em ambiente Maker*)
+**EX067 – Development and Prototyping of Social Impact Projects in a Maker Environment**

+(*Desenvolvimento e prototipagem de projetos de impacto social em ambiente Maker*)

 **University of Campinas (UNICAMP)**
-**1st Semester of 2025**
+**First Semester of 2025**

-The course focuses on project-development methodologies, maker-space prototyping, and proof-of-concept validation for products and services with potential social impact.
+The course focuses on project development methodologies, maker-space prototyping, and proof-of-concept validation for products and services with potential social impact.

-As part of this initiative, the Solaris team proposed, designed, modeled, prototyped, and experimentally evaluated a solar thermal oven built from accessible and low-cost materials.

 ---

+## 🏆 Recognition

+The Solaris project was awarded **3rd Place** in the final project competition of the course.

+The award recognized the integration of:

+* Theoretical modeling;
+* Prototype development;
+* Experimental validation;
+* Social-impact oriented engineering design.

+---

 ## 🎯 Objectives

 * Develop a low-cost solar oven using accessible materials;
-* Explore the use of concentrated solar energy for thermal applications;
+* Investigate the use of concentrated solar radiation for thermal applications;
 * Model the thermal behavior of the system;
-* Predict temperature evolution through numerical simulations;
-* Construct and experimentally test a physical prototype;
+* Build and test a functional prototype;
-* Evaluate the viability of the proposed design.
+* Evaluate the feasibility of the proposed solution.

 ---